artefactual/atom-docs/user-manual/administer/settings.rst

 used on the ```/tmp``` directory as it could cause security issues when setting new permissions.

-If you are using the `archivematica` user to rsync from Archivematoca to AtoM, you can create a new SWORD deposit directory on ```/home/archivematica```.
+If you are using the `archivematica` user to rsync from Archivematica to AtoM, you can create a new SWORD deposit directory on ```/home/archivematica```.

 First, install the `acl` package on Ubuntu or CentOS: